 We are looking forward to seeing you in the UK in 2015!

 During his closing remarks, Ivan Viola already let attendees know about the next EG Workshop on Visual Computing for Biology and Medicine – now some more details have been worked out, and it is time to spread the word!

 The programme chairs will be Nigel W. John, Lars Linsen and Katja Buehler, local organisation chairs will be Franck Vidal, Nick Avis and Nigel W. John.
 The workshop will be taking place on September 14-15.
 The venue will be in Chester.

 Of course our twitter account @VCBM_2014 will keep you up-to-date, too.

 After reading a selection of the five best best rated accepted papers and their reviews, watching their presentations, and then reviewing the papers again, the Best Paper Committee (Charles Hansen, Bernhard Kainz and Nigel W. John) agreed on one paper to be awarded with the NVIDIA Best Paper Award, and two other papers to be awarded with an honorable mention.

 Details (and soon, pictures) can be found here.

 Aims and Scope

-EG VCBM is a bi-annual event addressing state-of-the-art visual computing research with a strong focus on applications in biology and medicine.
+The Eurographics Workshop on Visual Computing for Biology and Medicine (EG VCBM) is addressing state-of-the-art visual computing research with a strong focus on applications in biology and medicine.
 EG VCBM is unique, as it provides a highly interdisciplinary forum for experts from computer graphics, visualization, computer vision, visual analytics, human computer interfaces and end users from biology and medicine jointly working on next generation visual computing solutions for healthcare and the biotechnology sector.